 “We don’t do that here, stranger,” he said.
 “We have a policy of honor among thieves— if you get to see their faces, they get to see yours.”

 “Stranger?”
 Roman asked, throwing his hood back.
-“Come, Thane, it hasn’t been thirty years!
+“Come, Thane, it hasn’t been fifty years!
 Don’t tell me your memory is fading as badly as your hair.”

 Thane’s eyes widened and he barked out a laugh.
 “You have some nerve coming here.
 I don’t think there’s a soul in this crowd who wouldn’t be glad to see Egil dead.”

-Leaning across the counter toward Thane, Roman flashed a cheeky grin.
-“I know you wouldn’t let anyone hurt me here.”
+“I don’t think there’s a soul in this crowd who knows he isn’t,” Roman countered.
+Leaning across the counter toward Thane, he flashed a cheeky grin.
+“You wouldn’t let anyone hurt me, Thane.”

 “Where’s your pet alfar?”
 Thane asked.
-“Oh, right, he works for Unity now, I hear.
-He’s gone straight.
-Shame.
-Well, at least you haven’t, if you’re here.”
+“Oh, right, he works for Unity now.
+Went straight.
+It’s a shame, that.
+At least you haven’t, if you’re here.”

 “I could never,” Roman said, pressing a hand to his heart.

 Roman’s smile fell.
-“Leandros’?
+“Leandros’ head?
 What do you mean?”

 “There,” Thane said, pointing to a recent entry.
 “A twenty triem offer from an orinian rights group.”